 Just like with all chemical processes, the temperature affects the speed of the processes.
 The same goes for marijuana plants: too warm means burning, and if it’s too cold the process isn’t going to sufficiently occur.
 For marijauna plants the desired assimilation temperate, which occurs during the day, is between 68ºF (20ºC) and 77ºF (25ºC).
 At night, when dissimilation occurs, a temperature around 59ºF (15ºC) will suffice.

-Download my free grow guide and order some high quality seeds at this link here.
 We ship seeds to the US, CA and many other countries.
 If you have any growing related questions please visit my marijuana support page.